-For placements in the central Texas area, students are required to work through the OFE and to allow the OFE to explore new options.
-For DD/DLD placements, it is just the opposite.
-Students are required to take the initiative to set up their own placements in coordination with the OFE.
-In fact, student's ability to do so is in itself a screening tool for student appropriateness for a student-initiated placement.
+For placements in the central Texas area, students are required to work through the OFE to allow the OFE to explore new options.
+For DLD placements, it is just the opposite; students are required to take the initiative to set up their own placements in coordination with the OFE.
+In fact, a student's ability to do so is in itself a screening tool for student appropriateness for a DLD placement.

-Students considering initiating a placement through the Dual Degree or Domestic Long Distance Practicum placement process are required to:
+Students considering a Domestic Long Distance Practicum placement are required to: